PriNova/nebulaflow/future-enhancements.md

 - **Why**: Silent reset may go unnoticed if the user clicks quickly and navigates away.
 Visual feedback confirms the action completed successfully.
 - **Priority**: P2 (UX; nice-to-have improvement based on user feedback)

+### Clear/Delete Workflow – Naming and UX Polish

+- Goal: Align prop naming and UI labels with the broadened Clear/Delete behavior and keep reset helpers easy to maintain.
+- What:
+  - Rename the `resetExecutionState` prop at the container boundary to something like `clearWorkflow`/`onClearWorkflow` and thread that name through [LeftSidebarContainer.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/layout/LeftSidebarContainer.tsx), [LeftSidebar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/sidebar/LeftSidebar.tsx), and [SidebarActionsBar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/sidebar/SidebarActionsBar.tsx) so it clearly represents "Clear graph + results".
+  - Optionally make the Clear button text more explicit (e.g., "Clear Workflow" or "Delete Workflow & Results") if user feedback suggests the distinction from "Reset Results" is still unclear.
+  - Consider either including `setNodeResults`/`setNodes` in the `resetResultsState` dependency array in [Flow.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/Flow.tsx) for symmetry, or briefly documenting that setters are intentionally omitted because they are stable.
+- Why: Reduces conceptual mismatch between prop names and behavior, keeps the Reset vs Clear distinction obvious in the UI, and makes the reset helper’s dependency choices clearer for future maintainers.

 ### Reset Button - Data Shape Safety During Reset

 - **Goal**: Improve robustness when custom nodes extend BaseNodeData